• Skip to primary navigation

 Why You Might Want a VPN on Your Router

-• Security and privacy are guaranteed at all times: When using computer and mobile phone apps, you need to manually turn on the virtual private network every time you go online.
+- Security and privacy are guaranteed at all times: When using computer and mobile phone apps, you need to manually turn on the virtual private network every time you go online.
 On the other hand, once your VPN is configured on your router it will always be active 24/7.
 The always-on connection will encrypt all your devices including those from your Internet of Things (IoT) devices.

-• Protect unlimited devices with just a single license: Some companies like Surfshark allow unlimited simultaneous connections, but most others impose a limit.
+- Protect unlimited devices with just a single license: Some companies like Surfshark allow unlimited simultaneous connections, but most others impose a limit.
 ExpressVPN allows only five (5) simultaneous connections while NordVPN allows seven (7).
 Since a router counts as only one connection, you can run unlimited devices through it on a single account.

-• It will save you time and effort: Do you really want to go installing a VPN app on your wife’s phone, your kids’ phones, their tablets, etc. etc.?
+- It will save you time and effort: Do you really want to go installing a VPN app on your wife’s phone, your kids’ phones, their tablets, etc. etc.?
 And then teach them how to use it?
 Of course not!
 All this can be avoided by setting up the VPN on a router.

 Disadvantages of a VPN Router

-• Customizing settings or changing servers is hard: Routers don’t have a dedicated user interface and instead have to be accessed through another device such as a PC or mobile phone.
+- Customizing settings or changing servers is hard: Routers don’t have a dedicated user interface and instead have to be accessed through another device such as a PC or mobile phone.
 This makes it a tad bit harder to perform basic VPN functions like switching between servers or changing to a different connection protocol.

-• Encryption Only Happens at the Router: When using a VPN on router, your internet traffic is unencrypted while it moves from your device to the network.
+- Encryption Only Happens at the Router: When using a VPN on the router, your internet traffic is unencrypted while it moves from your device to the network.
 It will also be unencrypted while it moves from the router back to your device.
 This leaves a small opportunity for somebody to steal your data or spy on you by infiltrating your network.
 Make sure that your network is secure and that you only allow trusted devices to connect.

-• Blocks some incoming connections – One of the ways a VPN protects you is by blocking unauthorized connection requests to your network.
+- Blocks some incoming connections – One of the ways a VPN protects you is by blocking unauthorized connection requests to your network.
 However, not all blocked connections are harmful and unfortunately, it’s more difficult to allow these connections through when the encryption is performed on your router as opposed to when it’s on your device.

-• The installation process is longer: Luckily, I will be giving you a step by step guide on how to set up a VPN on your router and, therefore, the installation process is not something you have to worry about.
+- The installation process is longer: Luckily, I will be giving you a step-by-step guide on how to set up a VPN on your router, and therefore, the installation process is not something you have to worry about.

 Compatibility: Will My Router Work with a VPN?

 Unfortunately, not every internet and WiFi network can be configured with a virtual private network.
+Both your router and VPN provider must support the necessary protocols.

 You will need to have your own, 3rd-party router that connects to one of the LAN ports on your modem.